Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 • Bukit Bintang: This is the most popular residential district in Kuala Lumpur.
 You’ll find plenty of shopping malls, a wide variety of international cuisines, cafes/bars, and plenty of tourist attractions nearby.

-Hotel Capitol: A well-priced mid-range hotel near the Jalan Night Market and only a few minutes walk from the Pavillion Mall
+Hotel Capitol: A well-priced mid-range hotel near the Jalan Night Market and only a few minutes walk from the Pavilion Mall

 • KLCC (Kuala Lumpur City Center): Known as the prominent city center of Kuala Lumpur, this district is home to the world-famous Petronas Towers.
 It’s also home to KLCC Park, plenty of shopping, and restaurants.
 Overall, this is the most modern and safest area in the city.